What is a credit card and it isn’t

 The positive side is that you do not have to pay fees if you pay your credit card charges incomplete prior to when the date is due.

-However, if you’re unable to pay your credit card debt it is important to understand that: interest and charges.
+However, if you’re unable to pay your credit card debt it is important to understand the: interest and charges.

 - Interest is calculated per day for the amount owed